leahgibson/runlytics/README.md

 # heat-economy
- An N=1 analysis of running efficiency before and after heat adaptation, using my personal data to investigate the effects of heat exposure.
+ Started as an N=1 analysis of running efficiency before and after heat adaptation, using my personal data to investigate the effects of heat exposure, ended up as a full-blown analysis of my running data.

 ## process_fit.py